 If the office of any appointed member becomes vacant, a person may be appointed, subject to this Act, to fill the vacancy.

 (1) Part 2 of the Public Sector Management Act 1988 does not apply to or in respect of the appointment of an appointed member.(2) If by or under any Act provision is made:(a) requiring a person who is the holder of a specified office to devote the whole of his or her time to the duties of that office, orthe provision does not operate to disqualify the person from holding that office and also the office of an appointed member or from accepting and retaining any remuneration payable to the person under this Act as such a member.(b) prohibiting the person from engaging in employment outside the duties of that office,(3) The office of an appointed member is not, for the purposes of any Act, an office or place of profit under the Crown.

 The procedure for the calling of meetings of the Board and for the conduct of business at those meetings is, subject to this Act and the regulations, to be as determined by the Board.

-The quorum for a meeting of the Board is a majority of the members for the time being.
+The quorum for a meeting of the Board is 5 members.

 11 Presiding members